Crealex/Webserv/README.md

 # Webserv
-Create a webserver in C and CPP, with beatiful people
+Create a webserver in C and CPP, with beautiful people

 ## Github tips: